kodecocodes/i9t/multitasking/multitasking-book-port.markdown

 ![width=95%](images/mt09.png)

-> **Note:** Unlike `UIScreen`, `UIWindow.bounds` always corresponds to the actual size of your app and its origin is always `(0, 0)`.
-In iOS 9 you can create a new instance of `UIWindow` _without_ passing a frame via `let window = UIWindow()`.
-The system will automatically give it a frame that matches your application's frame.

 ## Adaptive presentation

-Continue your evaluation of the app: this time with the device in landscape orientation and the Split View at 33%, tap the **Photo Library** bar button.
+Let's try another scenario: this time with the device in landscape orientation and the Split View at 33%, tap the **Photo Library** bar button.
 You'll see the following popover:

 ![bordered ipad](images/mt091.png)